xiongyumail/esp_lua/README.md

 * stdin, stdout, baselibs

-When the output callback is set to NULL, output will be bound to `stdout` by default, full function `linenoise` will be used.
+When the output callback is set to NULL, output will be bound to `stdout` by default, full function `lua_linenoise` will be used.

 ```c
 #include "esp_lua.h"